infor-design/enterprise/specs/DATAGRID.md

 - Test Directly on Optiva
 - Editing (more)
 - Mobile (percent col widths) or mobile min - width....
-- Test Last Column is hidden.
-- Last Column / Border Resize (maybe)
-- IE Speed (Fifty Cols)
 - IE Scroll Bar (out of alignment for size of the scrollbar)
 - Re-Test Screen Reader - Not reading headers
+- Last Column / Border Resize (maybe)
+- Test Last Column is hidden  (maybe)

 ALSO TEST These bugs
 - Charts Scroll Bar